Components | Non Groupo Component Discussions

 • CONTROL LEVERS

-All Campagnolo control levers operate with a shifting paddle behind the brake lever and a thumb shifter on the inside face of each control lever.
-Shifting one direction is done by moving the paddle inward by one, two or three clicks at a time.
+All Campagnolo control levers, whether mechanical or electronic, operate with a shifting paddle behind the brake lever and a thumb shifter on the inside face of each control lever.
+Mechanical shifting one direction is done by moving the paddle inward by one, two or three clicks at a time.
 Shifting the other direction is done by pushing down on the thumb lever up to seven clicks at once.
-Shimano shifting is accomplished by either pushing the BRAKE lever inwards or by pushing the inner paddle inwards.
-All SRAM shifting is only done by pushing the shifting paddle inwards.
-Pressing only a short distance on the shifting paddle will make a shift in one direction while pushing the paddle farther will shift in the other direction.
-It sounds a bit complicated, but all of the systems become intuitive very quickly and there is no particular advantage to any one over the others.
-At this time, the SRAM system does not allow for triple gearing.
+Campagnolo's electronic shifting is the same except that the paddle only moves one click.
+Shimano's mechanical shifting is accomplished by either pushing the BRAKE lever inwards or by pushing the inner paddle inwards.
+Their electronic shifting is similar except that instead of moving levers, a rider simply pushes what appear to be levers, but which are actually buttons.
+SRAM shifting is done only by pushing the shifting paddle inwards.
+With their mechanical shifting, pressing only a short distance on the shifting paddle will make a shift in one direction while pushing the paddle farther will shift in the other direction.
+SRAM's E-tap (electronic) system requires the rider to really change the way they accomplish shifts.
+The right paddle shifts down, the left paddle shifts up and both paddles together shift the front derailleur to the position that it is not currently in.
+It sounds a bit complicated, but all of the systems become intuitive quite quickly and there is no particular advantage to any one over the others.
+At this time, none of the higher end systems allow for triple gearing.
+If you need control levers that offer shifting with less force required, electronic shifting is the way to go.
+Instead of your fingers forcing a derailleur to move via a derailleur cable, you are shifting by simply tapping a button.
+Also, if you have small hands and have difficulty operating brake levers, both SRAM's and Shimano's control levers have micro-adjustable lever stops which allow you to significantly shorten the reach from bar to lever.

 • BOTTOM BRACKET AND SPINDLE SYSTEMS